 - Has your baby had any indications of an allergic reaction: skin rashes, hives, or breathing trouble?

 - Does anything seem to improve their issues or make them worse?

-- Make a list of any medications, foods or formula your baby is consuming
+- Make a list of any medications, foods, or formulas your baby is consuming.

-Baby diarrhea: 8 questions to ask your pediatrician
+8 questions to ask your pediatrician about baby diarrhea

 - What are the typical causes of diarrhea in babies?

 - What are the indications of a virus?